-If you want a teepee tent for camping throughout the year, then a canvas teepee tent with a stove is your solution.
-Having a stove in your teepee will help warm it up and also means you can cook inside in the warm and dry if the weather isn’t suitable for cooking outside.
+Having a tent stove in your teepee will help warm it up and also means you can cook inside in the warm and dry if the weather isn’t suitable for cooking outside.

 A stove jack will have a cover to keep rain out when you’re not using a stove, rather than leaving an exposed hole.
 So, if you think that you might want to use a stove in your teepee at any point, choosing a tent with a stove jack keeps that option open for you.